Pictured above is the ribbon-cutting ceremony and breaking ground for Trinidad’s Space to Create in Summer 2018.

 Space to Create

-Trinidad’s Space to Create project is bringing 41 affordable rental units to the city for artists.
-This demonstration program will define how artists can spark interest and development, bring jobs, entice tourists, and help educated children in several rural and mountain communities scattered across Colorado.
+Trinidad’s Space to Create project brought 41 affordable rental units to the city for artists.
+This demonstration program defines how artists can spark interest and development, bring jobs, entice tourists, and help educate children in several rural and mountain communities scattered across Colorado.
 The Trinidad project, managed and led by Artspace, broke ground in the summer of 2018 and has transformed an entire historic block on Main Street into a 103,000 square foot complex with 13 rental apartments and 20,000 square feet of community space.
-These 13 units are now available for leasing; for more information on applying, please contact artspaceloftsmanager@
+The units are available for leasing.
+For more information on applying, please contact susan.miner@assetliving.

-The first 13 units of this initiative are now ready to lease!
-Please contact artspaceloftsmanager@
+Units are now ready to lease!
+Please contact susan.miner@assetliving.

 Space to Create FAQ